abond936/My-Journal/docs/Project.md

 #### Elements
 The primary elements of the app are Entries and Albums categorized by hierarchical Tags.
-- An entry is a primarily textual, but also visual unit that describes a story of 2 types:
+- An entry is a primarily textual, but also visual unit
-  - Story - Historical narrative
-  - Reflection - Personal insight
+  - Cover image
+  - Title
+  - Rich Text and embeded images.
-- An album is a primarily visual, but also textual unit that depicts a story
+- An album is a primarily visual, but also textual unit
+  - Cover image
+  - Title
+  - Caption
+  - Collections of images
 - Entries can be linked to albums and albums can be linked to entries
 - Both Entries and Albums are categorized into 5 dimensions:
   - who, what, when, where, and reflection
-  - User selects tag and the Entry or Album inherits the defined ancestor tags
-- Albums are collections of photos
-  - linked to an album of photos
-  - collected individually
-- Album Title and Caption
-- Photos with entries have link
-- Photos with captions
-  - Overlaid, Separate, Random
-- Image management key to speed and minimal cost
+  - present as cards in a grid for consumption

 [Back to Top](#myjournal-project)